RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

 curl -v -k -u "demo@redislabs.com:xxx" -X POST -d @add-user.json -H "Content-Type: application/json" https://localhost:9443/v1/users
 ```

-### Deploying a Redis Enterprise Cluster
+### Deploying a Redis Enterprise cluster
-A Redis Enterprise cluster requires no special setup other to be configured with LDAP as the configuration is outside of the scope of the Redis Enterprise CR.
+A Redis Enterprise cluster requires no special setup other to be configured with LDAP as the configuration is outside of the scope of the Redis Enterprise custom resource.

-You can create a simple test cluster that can be used with the examples below via this CR:
+You can create a simple test cluster that can be used with the examples below by using the following custom resource:

 ```
 apiVersion: app.redislabs.com/v1